 Let's go out and about, we will be dressed up and we can hit the city, I know a place.

 Zero to hero in the turn of a key, gridlock to freedom, stasis to inertia moving body and soul.

-Juliet, 1982 yamaha xv750 virago transformed urban flat-tracker custom motorbike, was the first builT to be accomplished on the road to freedom, self-expression greasier hands and life living.
-THis is the culmination of design, engineering and photography efforts.
+Juliet, 1982 Yamaha XV750 virago transformed urban flat-tracker custom motorbike, was the first built to be accomplished on the road to freedom, self-expression greasier hands and life living.
+This is the product of design, engineering and photography efforts.